 All-in-one Payment Processing

 Very few merchants are either in-store or online; most must be both.
 That means merchants need to find several payment processing providers, all of which offer comparable levels of fraud security — or they can look for one all-in-one solution.
 The fewer connections payment data must travel through, the fewer opportunities thieves have to get in and pilfer that data.
 Thus, an all-in-one payment processor is best.

 PCI DSS Compliance

-Not only will being PCI compliant to protect merchants from lofty fines, but it is also an excellent strategy for reducing fraud.
-Regulations include adding encryption and firewalls, network access restriction and similar basic steps.
+Not only will being PCI compliant protect merchants from lofty fines, but it is also an excellent strategy for reducing fraud.
+Regulations include adding encryption and firewalls, network access restriction, and similar basic steps.
 The PCI DSS is a tool as much as it is a mandate.

 Though all businesses are crazy for consumer data, storing customer payment information on an insecure server or device is asking for fraud.
 In fact, payment data should never touch an internal server; instead, that information should be tokenized, which means it should be encrypted well before it moves through a merchant’s system.
 Merchants should verify that their payment processors use tokenization to keep card information secure.

 While merchants should take the lion’s share of responsibility for protecting cardholder information during and after the payment process, there are plenty of things consumers can do to reduce their risk and catch fraud fast.
 Some of the simplest tactics for reducing fraud include:

 Consumers should always ask for and hold onto receipts for any purchases they make.
 Later, when payments go through the bank, consumers should double-check what money is taken from their account against what is written on their receipts.
 Often, fraudsters will falsify purchases from familiar stores that consumers might not catch.
 Receipts make it clear where they shopped, how much they spent and when, increasing the likelihood of catching a mistake or an instance of fraud.